 Share this post!

-North Cascades National Park is a beautiful and rugged park with far less crowds than most.
+North Cascades National Park is a beautiful and rugged park in northern Washington State with less crowds than most.
 In fact, it is consistently one of the least visited national parks!
-Don’t miss out on this unique and beautiful place due to its obscurity.
-This North Cascades National Park day trip itinerary will help you make the most of a short visit.
-I do need to say that this trip really requires more than one day to really enjoy and experience it.
-This is EVEN BETTER as a weekend trip but if you only have a day you can still do it.
+Don’t miss out on this unique and beautiful place due to its relative obscurity.
+This North Cascades National Park itinerary will help you make the most of your visit.
+One important note: even though North Cascades National Park is less visited than many others, you will still experience crowding on weekends in summer and fall, especially at trailheads and in campgrounds.

-North Cascades is surrounded by other federally protected lands such as the Glacier Peak Wilderness, Mount Baker Wilderness, Stephen Mather Wilderness Pasayten Wilderness, Lake Chelan National Recreation Area and the Ross Lake Recreation Area, collectively known as the North Cascades National Park Complex.
+North Cascades National Park is a group of federally protected lands including wilderness areas as well as Lake Chelan National Recreation Area and the Ross Lake Recreation Area, collectively known and managed as the North Cascades National Park Complex.
 It is surrounded by additional wilderness areas such as the Mt Baker Wilderness and the Pasayten Wilderness.
 It also touches the Canadian border adjacent to several provincial parks including Manning Park, the northern end of the Pacific Crest Trail.

 Throughout the year (including winter), you can still access the park on foot with skis or snowshoes as well as take the Lady of the Lake ferry from Chelan to the Stehekin area.
 This is definitely a weekend and not a day trip!